 YES!
 We’re glad you ask.
 Of course, this is very personal, and it depends on what you like.
 There a quite a few unique places that are included in the I amsterdam City Card, it’s impossible to list them all.
 But here are our five hidden gem picks on the card and why we think they are gems:

-Also, make sure to wander around for an hour or so in Enkhuizen.
+Also, make sure to wander around for an hour or so in the town Enkhuizen itself.
 The city center is beautiful!
 You’ll really enjoy a visit here.

 4. The Verzetsmuseum (the Resistance Museum).
 One of the best museums in the city but often skipped for the much more famous Anne Frank House.
 Please do go see the Vertzetsmuseum as well.
 It was chosen as the best historical museum in the country for a reason.
 Especially the Junior section of the museum is fantastic (also for adults).
 The I amsterdam City Card covers the entrance fee.

 5. And finally, Ons' Lieve Heer op Solder Museum – Our Lord in the Attic Museum.
-This is one of those museums that you are like, wow, really?
-This is stunning.
+This is one of those museums that you are like: "Wow, really?
+This is stunning!"
+And it is.

 Holland was one of the first countries with freedom of religion.
-But being allowed to choose your faith and celebrate it where two different things.
+But being allowed to choose your faith and celebrate it where still two very different things back then.

-Catholic churches were prohibited in the 17th century.
-Since this was the Golden Age, and Amsterdam was the wealthiest city in the world, no expense was spared.
-People hid churches inside houses on the top floors, away from the eyes of the general public.
+Catholic churches were prohibited in the 17th century in Holland.
+Since this was the Golden Age, and Amsterdam was the wealthiest city in the world, no expense was spared for people to still celebrate in secret.
+How?
+People hid churches inside their big houses on the top floors, away from the eyes of the general public.

 This is a rare opportunity to see a well-preserved hidden church inside a house from the Golden Century.
 We were blown away by it.
-First walking through the living quarters of the house and then suddenly you're in this magnificent church.
-You're I amsterdam City Card gives free entrance.
+First you're walking through the living quarters of the house and then suddenly you're in this magnificent church.
+Your I amsterdam City Card gives free entrance.

-Of course, do visit the classics if this is your first time here.
+Of course, do visit the classic attractions of Amsterdam when this is your first time here.
 We mean, just the building of the Rijksmuseum is breathtaking and the collection even more so.
 There is only one Nightwatch by Rembrandt in the world, and you have to see it for yourself.